HOME

 Toolbar Button

-Spawn a dialog box to select files and directories to compare.
+Spawn a dialog box to select files and directories to compare or merge.

 Compare dialog